 He can still go past players, but not at the frequency he used to.
 Defenders still have to work hard to constrict his movement and stop him from scoring.

-On that note, here are 5 defenders who have successfully held their own against the Juventus superstar over the years.
+On that note, here are 5 defenders who have successfully held their own against the Manchester United superstar over the years.

-Eric Abidal has had a very successful career with Barcelona; he was part of the famous Pep Guardiola side that won everything in their path.
+Eric Abidal had a very successful career with Barcelona.
+He was part of the famous Pep Guardiola side that won everything in their path.
 One of his most memorable nights came when he and the Barcelona team ripped Real Madrid to shreds.

 It was the very first meeting between Jose Mourinho and Pep Guardiola in La Liga.
 Real Madrid travelled to the Camp Nou looking to reduce the lead the Catalans had over them, but all they got was a hammering.

 It wasn’t Ronaldo’s first-ever encounter with the Catalans, but he was kept very quiet by the defence.
-Barcelona dominated all of the possession as Madrid struggled to get even hold of the ball.
+Barcelona dominated most of the possession as Madrid struggled toeven getn hold of the ball.

-On the night, the back four kept the attackers of Real Madrid very very quiet.
+On that night, the back four kept the attackers of Real Madrid very, very quiet.
 It was a night Ronaldo would want to forget.
 Los Blancos suffered a 5-0 hammering in the El Clasico, as Abidal held his own against one of the best players in world football.

-Alessandro Nesta is one of the most decorated AC Milan players and one of the greatest ever defenders in the game.
+Alessandro Nesta is one of the most decorated AC Milan players and a greatest defender.
 Alongside Paolo Maldini, he formed an almost impenetrable partnership in Italy.

 Sir Alex Ferguson did not usually lose too often but against Milan, his Manchester United team were completely outplayed and outclassed.
 Despite boasting the likes of Wayne Rooney, Cristiano Ronaldo and Ryan Giggs in attack, United hardly threatened a very impressive AC Milan team.

-Nesta, on the day, did not have Maldini alongside him, but the other defenders gave him enough support to marshall that defence.
-Rooney and Ronaldo were very used to swapping positions, but none of that worked against a very organised Milan defence.
+Nesta, on the day, did not have Maldini alongside him, but the other defenders gave him enough support to marshall the defence.
+Rooney and Ronaldo were very used to swapping positions, but none of that worked against a very organised Milan backline.

-Manchester United were blown away by the Milan side in the first half with Clarence Seedorf scoring twice to put them 2-0 ahead.
+Manchester United were blown away by the Milan side in the first half with Clarence Seedorf scoring twice to give them a 2-0 ahead.
 United had more possession in the second half but Ronaldo couldn't even muster up a meaningful shot on goal.

 Milan were supremely composed in defence and it was all down to Nesta’s reading of the game and co-ordination with his defensive partners.

-Ashley Cole and Cristiano Ronaldo met several times in the Premier League during the latter's Manchester United days, and their battles kept going back and forth.
+Ashley Cole and Cristiano Ronaldo met several times in the Premier League during the latter's first stint at Manchester United, and their battles kept going back and forth.

 When Cole was at Arsenal, Ronaldo was a teenager who played with no fear.
-In one of their early matches, Cole had no answer to his stepovers and tricks, getting bamboozled many times.
+In one of their early matches, the left back had no answer to his stepovers and tricks, getting bamboozled many times.
 Ronaldo was an unknown commodity at the time, which made it more difficult for defenders to predict him.